spion/triplie-ng/doc/algorithm.md

     [k1, k2, k3, ... kN]
 ```

-## Group and expand using a stemmer
+## Expand and cluster using a stemmer

 Expand the initial set of keywords by finding words that have the
 same base form.
 The base form similarity checker can be plugged in,